-Read more about soft tissue sarcomas at cancer.gov.
+Read more about soft tissue sarcoma treatment at cancer.gov.

 Contact the Orthopedic Oncology Specialist

 Dr. Daniel C. Allison is a renowned Los Angeles orthopedic oncologist who has extensive expertise in diagnosing and treating patients with soft tissue tumors.
 He understands the complexities of soft tissue sarcomas and their tendency to weaken bones and damage tissue.
 Dr. Allison is the ideal physician for coordinating a multi-disciplinary treatment plan that soft tissue sarcomas require.
-Contact us today for a personal consultation at (310) 730-8008 and learn how we can help you.Contact An Oncology Doctor
+Contact us today for a personal consultation at (310) 730-8008 and learn how we can help you.Contact A Soft Tissue Sarcoma Specialist

 Next, please read about Leiomyosarcoma.